microsoft/InnerEye-DeepLearning/docs/environment.md

 ## Creating a Conda environment
 Note that in order to create the Conda environment you will need to have build tools installed on your machine.
 If you are running Windows, they should be already installed with Conda distribution.

-You can install build tools on Ubuntu (and debian-based distributions) by running
+You can install build tools on Ubuntu (and Debian-based distributions) by running
 `sudo apt-get install build-essential`
 If you are running CentOS/RHEL distributions, you can install the build tools by running
 `yum install gcc gcc-c++ kernel-devel make`